xomnrt/hidden-gem/README.md

-# hidden-gem
-find places your friends told you about
+# keep track of your library